Your CPT Codes Can Tell You Something Important

 Director of Operations, GPN Technologies

 Cheryl is the Director of Operations at GPN Technologies.
 She joined the company in 2012 and has worked in the optometric industry for 30 years.
-Cheryl has held positions in almost every area of an optometric office including front desk, pre-testing, office manager, optical and insurance.
+Cheryl has held positions in almost every area of an optometric office, including front desk, pre-testing, office management, optical and insurance.
 She has also worked with optical software companies on the development of Practice Management Systems.

 Year-End Practice Performance Webinars